4 Steps for Preparing Your Workforce to Adopt New Technology

 As SaaS technology becomes immersed in our everyday lives, many businesses are eager to adopt cloud solutions that promise to boost their productivity and maximize their efficiency.
 While some employees easily adapt to new technology, most are naturally resistant to change.
 Advancing cloud-technology provides a whole host of benefits to organizations and industries.
 However, implementing new software into your business without the right preparation can be met with resistance and disengagement.
 Preparing your workforce for digital adoption is a must for avoiding employee frustration, delays in work processes, and daily routine disruptions.

 Here at Shiftboard, we’ve seen countless companies transition to new scheduling technology.
-As such, I’d like to share what we’ve seen over the years so you can successfully prepare your workforce to adopt new technology:
+As such, we’d like to share what we’ve seen over the years so you can successfully prepare your workforce to adopt new technology:

 1. Align Technology with Strategy